 Dashboards differ from reports in their design, granularity, and volatility.

-Dashboards are designed to be viewed in their entirety on a single screen whereas reports can be any number of pages (or, if viewed digitally, screens) long.
+Dashboards are designed to be viewed in their entirety on a single screen whereas reports can be multiple pages (or, if viewed digitally, screens) long.
 There are, of course, grey areas concerning this rule.
-Some reports can be very brief — a single chart or a single table all one page.
+Some reports can be very brief — a single chart or a single table all on one page.
 Sometimes dashboards take up the full width of a screen but require the viewer to scroll down to see all components.

 Dashboards contain a collection of charts and tables on a range of related topics whereas reports contain charts and tables on a single topic.
 As such, dashboards typically offer a high-level overview of a subject, and reports tend to be more granular and narrow in focus.

 Dashboards are intended to show live information and are therefore often viewed digitally and refreshed at regular intervals with the latest data.
 Reports, by contrast, are usually consumed in a static format, such as a PDF, and are therefore usually run just once.
-Dashboards are therefore great for displaying highly volatile data whereas reports are better for data that doesn’t change as rapidly.
+Dashboards are therefore great for displaying highly volatile data whereas reports are better for detailed data sets that don’t change as rapidly.

 How They’re Similar

 Despite these differences, dashboards and reports comprise many of the same components and tools.

-Both dashboards and reports can feature charts, tables, key performance indicators (KPIs), images, hyperlinks, and/or drilldowns.
+Both report and dashboard features can include charts, tables, key performance indicators (KPIs), images, hyperlinks, and/or drilldowns.

 Both reports and dashboard elements may be filtered, sorted, and — if you’re the author — styled.

 When to Use Which

-Now that you have a better understanding of dashboards vs reports, it should be easy to anticipate what scenarios call for which.
+Now that you have a better understanding of dashboards and reports, it should be easy to anticipate what scenarios call for which.

 Create a dashboard when you mean to provide high-level insight into a complex system, particularly for an executive or other high-ranking person.
 Such individuals are often responsible for making quick decisions, and dashboards accelerate time to insight.
 Dashboards are also useful investigative tools and therefore helpful to anyone in a diagnostic role or situation.